Gabrielcarvfer/OpENer-lib/README.md

 2. Within Visual Studio or CLion
 	1. Open the source folder as a project
 	2. Set OpENer to be built than build
-	3. The resulting library will be in the directory /bin or the directoy you have choosen via CMake
+	3. The resulting library will be in the directory /bin or the directory you have choosen via CMake

 Directory structure: